cpt-max/Docs/MonoGame Compute Shader Guide.md

 ### 2.1.
 Add Structured Buffer in HLSL <a name="structured-buffer-hlsl"></a>

-A structured buffer is created in HLSL using the StructuredBuffer (readonly) or RWStructuredBuffer (read/write) keyword.
+A structured buffer is created in HLSL using the StructuredBuffer (read only) or RWStructuredBuffer (read/write) keyword.

 ```HLSL
 #define GroupSize 64